sistla-gautam/second-brain/1Projects/Assignment 9/SQL script.md

 WHERE teacher_id = @week_teacher_id;

 -- 13. For a given section, how many hours of each subject is being taught per week?
+PRINT 'For a given section, how many hours of each subject is being taught per week?';
 DECLARE @section_id_for_hours INT = 1;
 SELECT
     s.name as subject_name,